dJPoida/mel-carrot-jump/README.md

-# Bunny Game
+# Mel Carrot Jump

 A fun bunny jumping game built with TypeScript and HTML5 Canvas.
-Collect carrots, avoid spikes, and try to get the highest score!
+Collect carrots, avoid obstacles, and try to get the highest score!

 ## Features